wesbos/Intermediate-React-Workshop/notes/02 - An intro to Nextjs.md

 So, what does next.js do then?
 A few things:

 1. **No tooling.** Babel?
 Webpack?
 I want to Cry?
 Next.js takes all the tooling out of the equation and does it under the hood for you.
 You can just start writing your React app and go.
 It's setup for the most common types of authoring (es6, async+await..) but you do have the option to have a custom babel config or webpack if you need.
 1. **Server-side rendering** — Next.js is a node application that makes the process of server-rendering your application a snap.
-It mostly "just works", but it does expose a custom `getInitialProps` lifecycle method mean to use with async data calls that we will explore.
+It mostly "just works", but it does expose a custom `getInitialProps` life cycle method mean to use with async data calls that we will explore.
 You also have the option to export a static version of your site.
 1. **Routing** — Routing is built into next.js and requires no config.
 There is a `pages` folder where you create an `index.js` or `about.js` for `/` and `/about` pages accordingly.
-1. **Prefetching** — Becuse Next.js is server rendered - we can request that the server pre-render specific pages and then preload them wite ease.
+1. **Pre-fetching** — because Next.js is server rendered - we can request that the server pre-render specific pages and then pre-load them with ease.
 1. **On Demand / Dynamic imports** — lazy load your scripts with ease!